 2- Processes of the Latin American Economic Integration of Western Civilization (Economic Organizations, Trade Agreements) and the interactions

-with the other civilizations.
+with other civilizations.

-2.3- The Case of Chile (40% of the Chilean foreign trade is made with Asia).
+2.3- The Case of Chile (40% of the Chilean Foreign Trade is made with Asia).

-Chilean integration and FTAs with the Western Civilization
+Chilean integration and FTAs with Western Civilization

 Latin America: ALADI, MERCOSUR (associated), Andean Community (associated), Peru, Ecuador, Colombia, Mexico, Central America, and Panama.
 Pacific Alliance (Chile, Colombia, Mexico, and Peru)